EefPino/Project/REPORT.md

 The dropdown menu for the categorizes was also a challenge.
 Now you cannot click on the dropdown menu from the information and reference page.
 This is also really fine, but I had planned it different.
 The reason hereferore is time.
 You must make a very good connection between the html files in the following way: when you click for instance at the information page at a crime in the dropdown it must link to the home html page and it must automatically call a function with the specific crime where you have clicked on as one argument and a year as another argument.
 This takes effort and to much time.

+## Decisions

+Above I also argument already why I did some decisions.
+When I had a lot more time or did not wasted my time at parsing data I did not needed and that kind of things, my website would be more beautiful with a map of the Netherands as well.
+I chose for the color green, because it is a standard color.
+In the beginning everything was blue, but I wanted to make a donut chart with blue and pink for respectively men and women.
+So it looked like the crimes were only commited by men, but it was for the whole population.

+## Conclusion

+Enjoy the website!
+(If you have other questions or feedback you can always connect me.)